juho-lee/juho-lee.github.io/_pages/about.md

 ## Research Interests
 - Bayesian deep learning
+- Predictive modeling of uncertainty for large-scale models
+- Foundation models for statistical inference (automatic statisticians)
-- Bayesian nonparametric models
+- Synthetic data generation for self-improving models
+- ML-based weather forecasting
-- Generative models
+- Diffusion models and stochastic optimal control theory
-- Meta learning

 ## For prospective students
 I'm seeking self-motivated students who are interested in machine learning, deep learning, and Bayesian methods.
 Currently, I only advise students who are enrolled in the Kim Jaechul graduate school of AI.
 If you want to work with me, I encourage you to reaching out to me early, ideally two or three months before the grad school admission deadline and work on research projects under my supervision.